taisei-project/taisei/doc/ENVIRON.rst

 Logging
 ~~~~~~~

-Taisei's logging system currently has five basic levels and works by dispatching messages to a few output handlers.
+Taisei’s logging system currently has five basic levels and works by dispatching messages to a few output handlers.
 Each
 handler has a level filter, which is configured by a separate environment variable.
 All of those variables work the same
-way: their value looks like an IRC mode string, and represents a modification of the handler's default settings.
+way: their value looks like an IRC mode string, and represents a modification of the handler’s default settings.
 If this
-doesn't make sense, take a look at the *Examples* section.
+doesn’t make sense, take a look at the *Examples* section.

 The levels
 ^^^^^^^^^^